davidneedsmorecoffee/pandas-challenge/README.md

 ### Top and Bottom 5 Performing Schools (By Passing Rate)

-* Identified the top 5 and bottom 5 performing schools based on Overall Passing Rate and collected their
+* Identified the top 5 and bottom 5 performing schools based on Overall Passing Rate and created a summary based on

   * School Name
   * School Type